 I received swats—where grown men bent me over a table and made me drop my shorts so I only had my underwear on.
 Then they whipped me with a large leather whip, narrowly missing my genitals.
 I was hit twice and the welts lasted for over a week.
 This all happened because on my (recorded and monitored) birthday call (one of our rare phone calls home) I asked my mom if she knew they practiced corporal punishment.

 Describe abuse of other students you witnessed, if any:

 I saw boys get pushed and wrestled hard by grown men in “sessions”.
 I saw a child get punched twice.
-This often happened right outside the girl’s classroom and you could see it if the slats were open.
+This often happened right outside the girl’s classroom and you could see it when the slats were open.
 I saw kids being forced to defecate publicly for punishment.
 I also witness staff making us and others do extreme labor and hours of exercises without proper rest or water, which I consider abusive as some kids would pass out.

-My hand was also was cut by barbed wire trying to escape a charging bull.
+My hand was also was cut badly by barbed wire trying to escape a charging bull.
 I could see my tendons and bone for days.
 They poured alcohol down my hand to clean it, along with scrubbing it with a wire brush.
 Both “treatments” were beyond painful.
-After 5 days of my complaining and begging for help, they finally took me town to get stitches.
+After 5 days of complaining and begging for help, they finally took me into town to get stitches.

 I experienced and witnessed psychological and emotional abusive every day.
 They bragged about “breaking you down”.

 Do you have any good memories of The Program?
 If so, what are they?